recoveryhub/2021-wanderers/Source/Draft/MJ_TW_008.md

 The lover was the winged Marduk—never, never must she lose him!...
 The trumpets were more loudly blowing, and now she might hear rising to her the strong chanting, the rhythmic tread.
 There was an altar in the room, and upon it a burning fire.
 Now she rose and, as she had been taught to do, heaped this with the richest spices, with sandalwood and frankincense.
 The room filled with thin clouds, blue and fragrant, and in the heart of these stood Iltani, and her soul beat about to repel the terror and keep the ecstasy.

 Lugal-naid, and Ibni-Shamash and Nanâ-iddin, Ramtû, Ina-banat and Belatum, Innina-nûri, Tuda-Ishtar—teachings formal and informal, conscious, unconscious, word of mouth and blow from hand, long, long, long impressions, tellings and tellings and tellings, repetitions, as it were, before she was born, and repetitions after she was born—very much and very strong drew to themselves, whelmed and coloured the soul of the votary....
-Iltani would have still the ecstasy, the abandonment, the feeling of god-presence.
-If he were not the god, make him such—make him such!
-Perhaps he was the god—perhaps he was—With man and woman man was highest always—Man was highest—Lugal-naid said it, Ramtû, Ina-banat, Belatum said it!
+Iltani would have still the ecstasy, the abandonment, the feeling of god-presence. *If he were not the god, make him such—make him such!
+Perhaps he was the god—perhaps he was—* With man and woman man was highest always—Man was highest—Lugal-naid said it, Ramtû, Ina-banat, Belatum said it!
 Man was highest—man to woman was as god to votary!

 She would not lose the winged Marduk, and she could not believe in her own wings.
 So she spread the burning frankincense, and she turned the altar of the god somewhat from the east, and in the blue smoke now rising, now flattened to right or left, now rolling downward, she, of her{177} own movement, touched her forehead to the earth and beheld man as god.